Friends of the Center Research Awards

 Project: Patterns of Participation in Insurgency: Religious versus Leftist Groups

-Brett Goldberg, Ph.D. student in Justice Studies
+Brett Goldberg, doctoral student, Justice Studies

 Project: Building Community in a World on Fire: Transformational Justice Responses to Challenge Rape Culture in the US

-Jihye Jung, Ph.D. student in Political Science
+Jihye Jung, doctoral student, Political Science

 Project: Korean Protestant Church Overseas Missions and Religious Conflicts in Muslim Countries